dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

 ### Metric serialization

-The created metrics can then be serialized using a `MetricsSerializer`:
+The created metrics can then be serialized using a `MetricsSerializer`.
+A single instance of this serializer should be kept, unless different prefixes and/or dimensions are desired.

 ```csharp
 // The logger is optional, but not providing one will result in all log messages being discarded: